sjwwhenever/DashMap/README.md

-# Memories.ai Video Upload Test App
+# DashMap Video Upload Test App

 A Next.js TypeScript application for testing video uploads to the Memories.ai platform.
 This app provides a clean, responsive interface for uploading videos with drag & drop functionality, progress tracking, and real-time feedback.